Feed the Hummers! How to Make Hummingbird Nectar

 PLEASE DON’T USE RED DYE IN YOUR HUMMINGBIRD NECTARThe red coloring is unnecessary, and the chemicals can harm the birds.
 Plus, hummingbird feeders are typically red anyway, making dying the nectar unnecessary.

 Also, please keep your bird feeders clean to avoid mold that can harm these tiny flyers.
 To clean a bird feeder and remove mold, soak it in a simple solution of 1/4 cup bleach to 1 gallon of hot water.
 After a few minutes of soaking, rinse it with water and let it dry.
 Try not to use dish soap to clean feeders.
-A general rule is: If you wouldn’t drink it, don’t give it the hummers.
+A general rule is: If you wouldn’t drink it, don’t give it to the hummers.

 Another important note about feeding hummingbirds: Over 80% of their diet comprises soft-bodied insects.
 So, if you want to attract many hummers to your yard, don’t use pesticides to kill the insects (as annoying as they may be).